OVPR Research Seed Funds Guidelines

 As pertains to this research project, a list of the applicant's current and pending funding for external research support, as well as any current and pending funding for grants internal to the University.
-Please also note other available funds such as start up.
+Please include dollar amounts and also note other available funds such as start up.
 This will be uploaded as a pdf in UFunds.

 Section 6: Biosketch

-A two page Biosketch for each collaborator.
+NSF or NIH-style Biosketch (3-5 pages) for each collaborator.
 This will be uploaded as one pdf for the PI and up to one additional pdf of combined collaborator Biosketches in UFunds.

 Section 7: Budget Worksheet and Justification

 A budget that itemizes general categories of expenses for which award funds will be used and a brief justification for these expenses, including the role of all personnel.
 Note that as these are internal funds, overhead costs are not allowed.
 All Seed applicants must complete the provided Budget Worksheet and Justification and upload it to UFunds as part of the internal application materials.

 Section 8: Seed Program History (If Applicable)